Health Information and Tools > Patient Care Handouts > Learning About the Digestive System

 • Liver, pancreas, and gallbladder.
 Food and waste don't go through these organs.
 But these organs help your digestion.

-• Your pancreas makes juices that break down and use food.
+• Your pancreas makes digestive enzymes that break down food into nutrients.

-• Your gallbladder stores a fluid that helps your body digest fats.
+• Your gallbladder stores a fluid called bile that helps your body digest fats.

 What problems can happen with your digestive system?